danielsnick3/linked-blog-starter-md/Nagoblin.md

 1. The Special Moves initiative is temporarily sealed
 2. This creature can't gain blood, and the blood gauge decreases by 1/3 at the beginning of each of this creatures turns
 3. This creature loses 10% of its maximum hp at the beginning of each of its turns
+4. This creature is clashable
-4. This creature is treated as being at 100 blood gauge Blood rage ends when the blood gauge reaches 0.
+5. This creature is treated as being at 100 blood gauge Blood rage ends when the blood gauge reaches 0.

 Stem the Bleeding: If this creature would fail a saving throw, they may gain 25 blood and succeed instead.
 Limit of 3 times.